kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 Critical issues have to be fixed with priority.
 They should contain information about the timeline for the fix and the risks which the fix may raise.

-Based on the information above and the time when the issue is found, the Release Manager will decide how to proceed:
+Based on the critical issue definition and the time when the issue is found, the Release Manager will decide how to proceed:

 - Wait for the next release for the issue to be included and fixed
 - Include the fix in an ongoing release (cherry-pick)